stangelandcl/LZ4Sharp/Readme.txt

-﻿Port of LZ4.c by Yann Collet (http://code.google.com/p/lz4) to C#.
+﻿Port of LZ4 algorithm to C# by Clayton Stangeland.

+Original LZ4 algorithm can be found at (http://code.google.com/p/lz4) it was created by Yann Collet.
-See license.txt for project license and the top of LZ4.cs for the LZ4 file license.
+See license.txt for project license.

 Timings
 P4 = Pentium 4 2GHz 32 bit Windows XP